 - SAGANAGA LAKE (Cook County) walleye: Possession limit six.
-One over 19.5" allowed in possession. - SALLIE LAKE (Becker County) northern pike: All 24" and larger must be immediately released. - SANBURN LAKE (Cass County) sunfish: Possession limit 10.
-SAND LAKE including connecting BIRDS EYE LAKE, LITTLE SAND LAKE, PORTAGE LAKE, RICE LAKE, UNNAMED LAKE, and BOWSTRING RIVER upstream to County Road 35 bridge and downstream to County Road 145 bridge (Itasca County) northern pike: All from 22-36" must be immediately released.
+One over 19.5" allowed in possession. - SALLIE LAKE (Becker County) northern pike: All 24" and larger must be immediately released. - SANBURN LAKE (Cass County) sunfish: Possession limit 10. - SAND LAKE including connecting BIRDS EYE LAKE, LITTLE SAND LAKE, PORTAGE LAKE, RICE LAKE, UNNAMED LAKE, and BOWSTRING RIVER upstream to County Road 35 bridge and downstream to County Road 145 bridge (Itasca County) northern pike: All from 22-36" must be immediately released.
 One over 36" allowed in possession.
 Possession limit nine. - SAND LAKE (Lake County) sunfish: Possession limit five. - SAND POINT LAKE (St. Louis County) walleye: All from 17-28" must be immediately released.
-One over 28" allowed in possession. sauger/walleye: Possession limit 6 combined, only 4 may be walleye. - SCRAPPER LAKE (Itasca County) northern pike: All from 24-36" must be immediately released.
+One over 28" allowed in possession. sauger/ walleye: Possession limit 6 combined, only 4 may be walleye.

+- SCRAPPER LAKE (Itasca County) northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. - SEWELL LAKE (Otter Tail County) largemouth and smallmouth bass: All 12" and larger must be immediately released.
 One over 20" allowed in possession. - SHAMINEAU LAKE (Morrison County) northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. - SISSABAGAMAH LAKE (Aitkin County) northern pike: All from 20-30" must be immediately released.
+One over 36" allowed in possession. - SILVER CREEK RESERVOIR (Olmsted County) See Rochester-Olmsted County Area Lakes on page 37. - SILVER LAKE (Olmsted County) See Rochester-Olmsted County Area Lakes on page 37. - SISSABAGAMAH LAKE (Aitkin County) northern pike: All from 20-30" must be immediately released.
 One over 30" allowed in possession. - SOUTH FARM LAKE (Lake County) northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. walleye: All from 17-26" must be immediately released.
-One over 26" allowed in possession. - SOUTH LINDSTROM LAKE (Chisago County) largemouth bass: All 12" and larger must be immediately released. - SOUTH TWIN (Beltrami County) bass: All must be immediately released.
-SPIDER LAKE (Hubbard County) crappie: Minimum size limit 10".

-- SPIDER LAKE (Itasca County) northern pike: All from 24-36" must be immediately released.
+One over 26" allowed in possession. - SOUTH LINDSTROM LAKE (Chisago County) largemouth bass: All 12" and larger must be immediately released. - SOUTH TWIN (Beltrami County) bass: All must be immediately released. - SPIDER LAKE (Hubbard County) crappie: Minimum size limit 10". - SPIDER LAKE (Itasca County) northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession. - SPLITHAND LAKE (Itasca County) walleye: All from 17-26" must be immediately released.
-One over 26" allowed in possession. - SQUARE LAKE (Washington County) trout: Catch-and-release from May 9 through June 5 and from October 1 through October 31.
+One over 26" allowed in possession. - SQUARE LAKE (Washington County) trout: Catch-and-release from May 15 through June 11 and from October 1 through October 31.
 Remainder of the summer and winter seasons the possession limit for trout is two. - SQUASH LAKE (Cook County) trout: Catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
 Closed to winter fishing. - ST. OLAF LAKE (Waseca County) northern pike: Minimum size limit 30".
-Possession limit one. - STAR LAKE (Otter Tail County) sunfish: Possession limit 10. - STIEGER LAKE (Carver County) northern pike and largemouth bass: Catch-and-release only. - STONY LAKE (Cass County) largemouth bass: All 12" and larger must be immediately released.
-One over 20" allowed in possession. - STUART LAKE (Otter Tail County) black crappie: Minimum size limit 10". - STUMP LAKE (Beltrami County) muskellunge: Minimum size limit 48" - STURGEON LAKE (Pine County) northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession - SUGAR LAKE (Wright County) crappie: Possession limit five. northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. - SWAN LAKE (Itasca County) walleye: All from 17-26" must be immediately released.
-One over 26" allowed in possession. - SWIFT LAKE (Cass County) muskellunge: Minimum size limit 48". - SYLVAN LAKE (Cass County) near Pillager. crappie: Possession limit five. sunfish: Possession limit five. - SYLVIA LAKE, EAST AND WEST (Wright County) northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession.
+Possession limit one.